 Finding your Neutral Stance Position on the snowboard

 We will start off easy, with some basic flexing up and down.
-Keeping your weight on both feet, flex down as low as you can go, being sure to keep both feet flat on the snow.
+While keeping your weight on both feet, flex down as low as you can go, being sure to keep both feet flat on the snow.
 Then stand up as tall as you can, again keeping your feet flat on the snow.

 That’s your full range of movement, but we want to get into your neutral riding position with your knees slightly flexed.
 This can vary from person to person but I would say bend your knees so that you’re about 20% shorter than normal!